They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Michael glanced at her.
 "Meaning?"

-Dae-sung crouched near the floor plating.
-"Tracks."
+Dae-sung crouched near the floor plating without comment and studied the tracks.

 "About the raid?"

-Park let that sit.
+Park let that sit without filling it.

 That was one of the more useful things about him.
-He did not fill the silence for comfort.
-He waited to see whether it earned its keep.

-Michael used that.
+Michael used the quiet.

-Min-ho looked between them at once.
+Min-ho looked between them immediately.

 Michael studied him for a second.